-The WDT overflow under normal operation will initialize "chip reset" and set the status bit "TO".
-But in the HALT mode, the overflow will initialize a "warm reset", and only the PC and SP are reset to zero.
-To clear the contents of WDT (including the WDT prescaler), three methods are adopted; external reset (a low level to RES), software instruction and a "HALT" instruction.
-The software instruction include "CLR WDT" and the other set - "CLR WDT1" and "CLR WDT2".
-Of these two types of instruction, only one can be active depending on the option - "CLR WDT times selection option".
-If the "CLR WDT" is selected (i.e. CLRWDT times equal one), any execution of the "CLR WDT" instruction will clear the WDT.
-In the case that "CLR WDT1" and "CLR WDT2" are chosen (i.e. CLRWDT times equal two), these two instructions must be executed to clear the WDT; otherwise, the WDT may reset the chip as a result of time-out.
+The WDT overflow under normal operation will initialize "chip reset" and set the status bit TO.
+Whereas in the HALT mode, the overflow will initialize a "warm reset" only the PC and SP are reset to 0.
+To clear the contents of WDT, three methods are adopted; external reset (a low level to RES), software instructions, or a HALT instruction.
+The software instructions include CLR WDT and the other set - CLR WDT1 and CLR WDT2.
+Of these two types of instruction, only one can be active depending on the options - "CLR WDT times selection option".
+If the "CLR WDT" is selected (i.e. CLRWDT times equal 1), any execution of the CLR WDT instruction will clear the WDT.
+In case "CLR WDT1" and "CLR WDT2" are chosen (i.e.